mweidner037/list-positions/README.md

 ```

 <a id="createdBunch"></a>
-**Multiple users** The most complicated scenarios involve multiple users and a single list order, e.g., a collaborative text editor.
+**Multiple users** Suppose you have multiple users and a single list order, e.g., a collaborative text editor.
 Any time a user creates a new Position by calling `list.insertAt`, `list.insert`, or `list.order.createPositions`, they might create a new bunch.
+Other users must learn of the created bunch's BunchMeta before they can use the new Position.

+One option is to always send LexPositions over the network instead of Positions.
+Use `list.order.lex` and `list.order.unlex` to translate between the two.
+This is almost as simple as using [LexList and LexPosition](#lexlist-and-lexposition), but with the same cost in metadata overhead - in our [list CRDT benchmarks](./benchmark_results.md#lexpositioncrdt), it about doubles the size of network messages relative to the second option below.
+However, the messages are still small in absolute terms (156.6 vs 73.5 bytes/op).

+> Equivalently, you could always send Positions together with all of their dependent BunchMetas - extract these using `list.order.getNodeFor(position).ancestors().map(node => node.meta())`.

-The created bunch's BunchMeta will be returned; you must distribute this before/together with the new Position.
+A second option is to distribute a created BunchMeta immediately when it is created, before/together with its new Position.
 For example:

 ```ts
 // When a user types "x" at index 7: